dipdup-io/dipdup/configuration-file-reference/big-picture.md

 In the result you get a service responsible for filling the database with the indexed data.

-Within this service there can be multiple indexers running independently
+Within this service there can be multiple indexers running independently.

 ## Atomicity and persistency